Search: I Can Fix Up My Home

 Drywall seams will crack or separate for different reasons.
 A damaged foundation can cause it, as well as improper drywall finishing during construction.
 It could be that the sheetrock hanger didn’t use enough sheetrock screws or nails.

 If you have a damaged foundation problem, you should fix that before spending time on your drywall repair.
 A foundation issue is serious; it will cause your windows and doors to bind up and can cause roof problems.
 This article will show how to go about repairing drywall seams.
+This is an easy DIY home repair project.

 Drywall Hanging Configuration

 When drywall is screwed or nailed to the studs, it makes for a seam every 4 feet horizontally or vertically, and every 8, 10 or 12 feet in the other direction.
-There is also a seam in all inside corners.
-This makes for a lot of drywall seams and a possibility for a lot of cracking.
-Not to worry though, patching seams up is simple.

 Drywall Tools and Materials You’ll Need